What is SEO?

 SEO takes research.
 Both on competition and on the search engines themselves.
 A good SEO (in this case it means search engine optimizer, but I prefer the term “search-rank specialist”) does a lot of research and forms techniques that benefit the website and show search engines that the website is improving and has something worthwhile to provide.
 That’s what true SEO is.
 I avoid anything that’s truly fake.
 Where there is smoke, there is fire, and I want to show Google a lot of smoke (without the mirrors).

-So while I’m aggressive and focused on improving my website’s outreach (or that of my clients’), I’m not interested in doing something that could have a website thrown out of Google altogether at some time in the future.
+So while I’m aggressive and focused on improving my website’s outreach (or that of my clients’), I’m not interested in doing something that could have a website thrown out of Google altogether at some time in the future (or something that would hold back their ranking potential).
 I’d rather build quality, which most likely won’t let me down, than build a house of cards and hope the wind doesn’t blow.

 So that’s how I define SEO – as improving your website under the guidance of Google.
 A great SEO is an expert at deciphering and reverse engineering what Google has learned over the years about successful websites.
 If that’s your strategy, you will benefit from what Google, and other search engines, have learned from the largest analysis of websites currently available by far.